hydescarf/Obsidian-Theme-Mado-11/README.md

    ```
    ~~~
 1. Create another note, and insert an "inline-button" (Ctrl+P, search for "Buttons: Insert Inline Button").
 1. Select the button you need to be placed on the sidebar.
-It should come out something like ~\`button-aafl`~.
+It should come out something like "\`button-aafl`".
 1. Drag the note onto the bottom part of the sidebar.